-The two main components of addiction are psychological addiction and physical addiction.
-These are the subjective experiences that people report as a result of participating in online games and can be seen as a coping strategy (i.e., increasing amounts of online games are required to achieve the above mood-modifying effects).
-For someone who participates in online games, this means a gradual build-up of the amount of time they spend online, involved in the behavior.
+These components can be divided into two aspects: psychological addiction and physical addiction.
+Psychological addiction is the subjective experience that people report as a result of participating in online games, which can be seen as a coping strategy.
+This means that gradually more time is spent online, involved in the behavior.
 Jacobs (3) argued that coping with negative emotions by engaging in addictive behavior is a key factor in maintaining addictions.

+The component model of addiction treatment (CMAT) is a transdiagnostic treatment model that points to the underlying similarities between behavioral and substance use addictions.
+It includes learning processes in which people associate addictive behavior with relief from negative affect (i.e., increasing amounts of online games are required to achieve the above mood-modifying effects).
 As new evidence emerges identifying new component vulnerabilities and advances are made in the treatment of addictive disorders, the CMAT will be revised to reflect the most recent evidence base in the treatment of addictive disorders.
 Focusing on component vulnerabilities in treatment is likely to lead to improvements not only in primary addiction, but also in any secondary addiction that may be present.